getml/reflect-cpp/docs/content/supported_formats/_index.md

 reflect-cpp provides a unified reflection-based interface across different serialization formats.
 They are listed below:

+## Comparing formats

+When choosing a format for your use case, consider the following factors:

+1. **Readability**: JSON, YAML, TOML, and CSV are human-readable.
+Binary formats (BSON, CBOR, UBJSON, msgpack, Avro, Cap'n Proto, yas, etc.) are not.
+2. **Performance**: For raw speed, yas, msgpack, and flexbuffers are typically the fastest.
+Note that due to a highly efficient implementation, JSON is a lot faster than you might think.
+3. **Backwards compatibility**: Schemaless formats (JSON, YAML, TOML, BSON, CBOR, UBJSON, msgpack, Flexbuffers) tolerate structural changes better than schemaful formats.
+4. **Data structure**: Nested, hierarchical data works best with JSON, YAML, or XML.
+Flat, tabular data works best with CSV or Parquet.
+5. **External dependencies**: Some formats require linking to external libraries (Avro, Cap'n Proto, CBOR, msgpack, YAML, TOML, XML, BSON, Boost.Serialization, Cereal, Flexbuffers).
+JSON and environment variables have no external dependencies.

 ## Textual formats

 Human-readable formats for configuration, data exchange, and legacy integration.